eubr-bigsea/Compss-Python/tests/benchmark/ks_test/README.md

 Perform the Kolmogorov-Smirnov test for goodness of fit.
 This implementation of Kolmogorov–Smirnov test is a two-sided test for the null hypothesis that the sample is drawn from a continuous distribution.

 The algorithm start first by creating a new data with only the column to be tested.
 Then, this column is sorted by sort algorithm (available in DDF library).
-If the number of fragments is a power of 2, Batcher odd–even mergesort otherwise uses a commom parallel Odd-Even.

 After that, the minimal distance between the empirical data and the CDFs is calculated in each partition.
 Finally, these distances is merged to generate the p-value.

-# Use Case:

- - Number of workers/partitions: 8 workers / 32 fragments
- - Data length: 100kk rows
- - Parameters: distribution='norm'
- - Time to run: 232 seconds
+## Internal algorithms

+This algorithm executes internaly the following operations/algorithms:

+1. Select: To project only the right column, reducing the data;
+2. Range Partition: Used to be possible the sorting stage;
+3. Sort Operation: To compare each row with the theorical CDFs;

+In this sense, any improvement on these operations will benefit also this current algorithm.

 ## DAG

-Using 4 fragments (only to preview)
+DAG using 4 cores/fragments

 ![dag](./dag.png)